-She closes her book with a commitment "to think through an education that can free us not only from the weight of ignorance, but from the deadening, deadly hold of banality" (p.
-217).
-This entire volume represents a commitment to think through ways to facilitate evaluation that can free us not only from the weight of ignorance, but from the deadening, deadly hold of banality-mindless compliance, thoughtlessness in all its manifestations, and the deadly cynicism that thinking does not matter.
+The volume of New Directions for Evaluation devoted to Evaluative Thinking (Archibald & Vo, 2018) represents a commitment to think through ways to facilitate evaluation that can free us not only from the weight of ignorance, but from the deadening, deadly hold of banality - mindless compliance, thoughtlessness in all its manifestations, and the deadly cynicism that thinking doesn't matter.
 The stakes could not be higher when we understand, truly and deeply understand, the life and death importance of evaluative thinking.